nroi/flexo/README.md

 ```

 ## Contribute
-If you know rust, feel free to dive into the code base and send a PR.
+If you know Rust, feel free to dive into the code base and send a PR.
 Smaller improvements
 to make the code base cleaner, more idiomatic or efficient are always welcome.
 Before submitting
 larger changes, including new features or design changes, you should first open an issue to see
 if that feature is desired and if it fits into the design goals of flexo.

+## Attributes & Design Goals
+* Lightweight: Flexo is a single binary with less than 3 MB and a low memory footprint.
+* Robust: As long as *most* mirrors work fine, Flexo should be able to handle the download process
+  without the client noticing any issues or interruptions, even if remote mirrors are slow or connections
+  are unexpectedly dropped.
+* Simple: Users should not require more than a few minutes to set up Flexo and understand what it does.

 ## Development